Ankit-0310/GDSC-KIT/README.md

 ## :star2: Features

-- **Templates Galore**: A treasure trove of beautifully crafted templates for event posters, flyers, and social media graphics, ensuring your club's events stand out.

-- **Resource Bonanza**: An abundant collection of workshop materials, presentation decks, and coding challenges to elevate your club's activities.
+- **Open Source**: GDSC-KIT is open-source, allowing you to contribute your resources, enhancements, and ideas back to the GDSC community, fostering growth and innovation.

+-**User-Friendly Interface**: GDSC-KIT boasts an intuitive and user-friendly interface, making it easy for organizers and members to navigate and find valuable resources.

-- **Guidance Central**: Step-by-step guides on event organization, club management, and community building - your secret sauce for success!
+- **Comprehensive Guide**: Step-by-step guides on event organization, club management, and community building - your secret sauce for success!

 - **Global Network**: Connect with GDSCs worldwide, exchange success stories, and learn from each other.

 - **Inspiration Station**: Get inspired by real-world GDSC success stories and case studies, and take your club to the next level.

+These features are designed to empower GDSC organizers and members in their mission to build thriving tech communities on their campuses.

 ## :wrench: Tech Stack